k38670462/ML_Project/README.md

   - source: [https://lvr.land.moi.gov.tw/](https://lvr.land.moi.gov.tw/)

 - Handling missing values
   - If directly deleting rows with missing values, it would significantly reduce the dataset.
-Therefore, I have filled in the missing values with the mode of the respective column.
+Therefore, we filled in the missing values with the mode of the respective column.

 - Label Encoding
   - Convert the information about 'elevator' and 'janitor' (whether they are present or not) into numerical values using the label encoding method.